Knowledge Fusion of Large Language Models Via Modular SkillPacks: Abstract

 \section{Abstract}

-Cross-capability transfer is a key challenge in large language model (LLM) research, with applications in multi-task integration, model compression, and continual learning.
-Recent works like FuseLLM and FuseChat have demonstrated the potential of transferring multiple model capabilities to lightweight models, enhancing adaptability and efficiency, which motivates our investigation into more efficient cross-capability transfer methods.
-However, existing approaches primarily focus on small, homogeneous models, limiting their applicability.
-For large, heterogeneous models, knowledge distillation with full-parameter fine-tuning often overlooks the student model’s intrinsic capacity and risks catastrophic forgetting, while PEFT methods struggle to effectively absorb knowledge from source LLMs.
-To address these issues, we introduce \ourapproach, a novel method that stores source model capabilities in a target model + SkillPack format.
+Cross-capability transfer represents a key challenge in large language model (LLM) research, particularly in multi-task integration, model compression, and knowledge fusion.
+Recent works such as FuseLLM and FuseChat have shown the potential of transferring multiple model capabilities to lightweight models, thereby enhancing adaptability and efficiency.
+This motivates our investigation into more efficient methods for cross-capability transfer.
+However, existing model merging approaches primarily focus on homogeneous models, limiting their applicability.
+For large, heterogeneous models, knowledge distillation with full-parameter fine-tuning often overlooks the student model’s inherent capability and risks catastrophic forgetting, while PEFT methods struggle to effectively absorb knowledge from source LLMs.
+To address these issues, we introduce \textbf{\ourapproach}, a novel grafting-based method that stores source model capabilities in a target model + SkillPack format.
 This approach preserves general capabilities, reduces parameter conflicts, and supports forget-free continual learning and model fusion.
-We employ a ``module-aware adaptive compression'' strategy to compress parameter updates, ensuring efficient storage while maintaining task-specific knowledge.
-The resulting SkillPack serves as a compact and transferable knowledge carrier, ideal for heterogeneous model fusion and continual learning.
+We employ a module-aware adaptive compression strategy for parameter updates, ensuring efficient storage while \textbf{preserving task-specific knowledge}.
+The resulting SkillPack serves as a compact and transferable knowledge carrier, ideal for \textbf{heterogeneous LLM fusion}.
 Experiments across various scenarios demonstrate that \ourapproach outperforms existing techniques in knowledge transfer, knowledge fusion, and forget-free learning, providing a scalable and efficient solution for cross-capability transfer.
 The code is publicly available at: \url{https://github.com/duguodong7/GraftLLM}. \thefootnote